cyrstem/YaEsta.com/README.md

 # YaEsta.com
-home layouts and experitments
+home layouts and experitments<br />
+it requeries:<br />
+Node and Bower installed<br />
-# to build you need:
+# to install and build  you need:
-Node and Bower installed
+npm install
-then  install packages and lib   : npm install bower install
+bower install
+1.- gulp build
 # to run type :
-1.- gulp build
 2.- gulp